JJNod88/pp3_quiz_game/README.md

 * The user will have the opportunity to play again or end the game

+# Testing

+* All questions are asked, rsndomised, and not duplicated
+* The answers to each question are remain correct

 # Bugs
 * I cant use my variable elsewhere
     * Fix - I added global to the variable name in my intro function